alexrozanski/PXSourceList/README.markdown

 There is also an example project bundled with the source to see how the control is used.

+##Screenshots
+![alt text][3]

 ##How the control works
 I have tried to structure PXSourceList in a way such that it fits common Cocoa design patterns and therefore makes it easier to use.

 PXSourceList adapts the delegate and data source design patterns, and extends those of the `NSOutlineViewDelegate` and `NSOutlineViewDataSource`, much in the way that these extend the appropriate `NSTableView` protocols.

-If you want more information have a look at the [Outline View Programming Topics for Cocoa][3] – the Source List delegate and data source implementation work in much the same way, but with methods added and removed, as detailed in the documentation.
+If you want more information have a look at the [Outline View Programming Topics for Cocoa][4] – the Source List delegate and data source implementation work in much the same way, but with methods added and removed, as detailed in the documentation.

 ##Documentation
-Documentation is available for PXSourceList, downloadable [here][4].
+Documentation is available for PXSourceList, downloadable [here][5].
 Provided in the ZIP file is a folder containing HTML documentation, or a docset which can be opened in Xcode and which is then searchable from the Xcode Developer Documentation.

-If you feel that any areas of the documentation are lacking or missing, please feel free to [let me know][5], which will be much appreciated.
+If you feel that any areas of the documentation are lacking or missing, please feel free to [let me know][6], which will be much appreciated.

 **Note:** the documentation for the Source List notifications can be found in the `NSObject(PXSourceListNotifications)` reference, which is linked to from the documentation index page.